 (Want to receive more corruption report updates?
 Subscribe here!)

 Corruption does not constitute a problem for businesses in Luxembourg.
 The country has a strong legal framework to curb corruption, and anti-corruption laws are effectively enforced.
 Nonetheless, some corruption cases have revealed conflicts of interest between the private and public sectors, tainting transparency in the country.
-The legal framework criminalises bribery, facilitation payments, gifts and abuse of office, among other offences.
+The legal framework criminalizes bribery, facilitation payments, gifts and abuse of office, among other offenses.
 Neither bribery nor facilitation payments are widespread in Luxembourg.

 The judiciary in Luxembourg is perceived to be corruption-free.
 More than one-third of citizens regard it as the most trusted institution in terms of reporting corruption (European Commission, Feb.
 2014).
 The judiciary is among the three public services deemed the least corrupt in the country, but practices of nepotism have been reported (GRECO, July 2013).
 The government respects the judiciary’s independence (HRR 2014), and companies feel the judiciary effectively settles commercial disputes (GCR 2015-2016).
 Luxembourg has ratified the New York Convention 1958 and the Convention on the Settlement of Investment Disputes.